 This article is part of a series on Song Alerts.

 Song Alerts are a great way to drive tune-in opportunities for your radio station.
 They engage your audience in the on-air experience and reach out to them when their voting is about to pay off, or when their favorite song is about to play on your station.
-The templates used with Song Alerts are customizable and are typically utilized as a sales asset.
+The templates used with Song Alerts are customizable and are typically utilized as sales assets.

-With Tether and Futuri Mobile, listeners can sign up to receive an email, SMS text, or tweet when their requests are about to play on the air.
+With Tether and Futuri Mobile, listeners can sign up to receive an email, SMS text, or tweet (Tether-only) when their requests are about to play on the air.
 This system is shared across the Futuri system, so users can manage all of their song alerts on any platform, and the same alert message templates are sent to users regardless of which product was used when signing up for the alert.

 - Futuri stations using Instant Alerts (also known as Song Alerts) showed an average of 5.75X larger increase in Tune In Occasions compared to “control stations” that did not use Futuri’s systems.